U.S. law enforcement has arrested a man on charges that he helped orchestrate hacking attacks against JPMorgan Chase and other financial institutions.

 On 14 December, FBI agents arrested Joshua Samuel Aaron, also known as "Mike Shields," at John F. Kennedy International Airport.

-BBC News reports that Aaron had been living in Russia as a fugitive.
+reports that Aaron had been living in Russia as a fugitive.
 He decided to fly back to the United States by his own volition.

 Aaron is believed to be one of the masterminds of scheme by which he and his co-conspirators Gery Shalon and Ziv Orenstein, two Israeli citizens, made 100 million USD.